Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ![MECO Derived Schema](https://raw.github.com/Hawaii-Smart-Energy-Project/maui-smart-grid/master/diagrams/meco-direct-derived-schema-v2.png)

+#### Database Version History
+1
+: Initial data insertion from first exports.

+2
+: Eliminated duplicates in the Reading branch by searching on meter name, interval end time, and channel.

+3
+: Retroactively adding event data.

 ## Configuration

 The software is configured through a text configuration file contained in the user's home directory.
 The file is named `~/meco-data-operations.cfg`.
 It is read by the ConfigParser module.